 - Give you tips about calculating your grades and focusing your attention on assignments worth larger portions of your marks

-- Talk to you about options and requirements for attending professional schools after graduation (such as medical and dental schools)
+- Talk to you about options and requirements for attending professional schools after graduation (such as masters, medical and dental schools)

 - Connect you to research opportunities on and off campus

 - Show you volunteer opportunities related to Science